Inner horns for 2-quasi-categories: Background

 in $\Delta$ such that $\alpha(i) + \alpha'(i) = i$ for all $i \in [m+n]$.
 We write $\shuffle(m,n)$ for the set of $(m,n)$-shuffles.
 Note that an $(m,n)$-shuffle $\langle \alpha, \alpha' \rangle$ is uniquely determined by the surjection $\alpha : [m+n] \to [m]$ since $\alpha'$ can be recovered as $\alpha'(i) = i-\alpha(i)$.
 Thus the pointwise order on $\Delta([m+n],[m])$ induces a partial order $\le$ on $\shuffle(m,n)$.
 We have drawn in \cref{Hasse} two copies of $\shuffle(2,2)$, where each vertex $\langle \alpha, \alpha' \rangle$ is labelled with $\alpha$ (left) or the corresponding grid-path (right) which we describe now.

 We can visualise $(m,n)$-shuffles as paths on the $m \times n$ grid from the lower-left corner to the upper-right corner.
-For example,

-corresponds to the $(3,2)$-shuffle $\langle \{0,0,1,2,2,3\}, \{0,1,1,1,2,2\} \rangle$.
+For example, the path in \cref{example shuffle} corresponds to the $(3,2)$-shuffle $\langle \{0,0,1,2,2,3\}, \{0,1,1,1,2,2\} \rangle$.
 (If either $m=0$ or $n=0$ then the ``grid'' becomes a line segment.
 In this case we have a unique path connecting the two endpoints, which corresponds to having a unique $(m,n)$-shuffle.)
 This motivates the following notation.

 \begin{definition} Given an $(m,n)$-shuffle $\langle \alpha, \alpha' \rangle$, we will write: \begin{itemize} \item $\lrcorner\langle\alpha,\alpha'\rangle$ for the set of all $1 \le i \le m+n-1$ such that